Bidet: Prevalence

 Bidets are becoming increasingly popular with the elderly and disabled.
 Combined toilet/bidet installations make self-care toileting possible for many people, affording greater independence.
 There are often special units with higher toilet seats allowing easier wheelchair transfer, and with some form of electronic remote control that benefits an individual with limited mobility or otherwise requiring assistance.

-Bidets are common bathroom fixtures in the Arab world and in Catholic countries, such as Italy (the installation of a bidet in a bathroom has been mandatory since 1975), Spain (but in recent times new or renewed houses tend to have bathrooms without bidets, except the luxurious ones), Portugal (installation is mandatory since 1975), and France (present in 95% of households in 1990, but dropped to 42% in 2000).
+Bidets are common bathroom fixtures in the Arab world and in Catholic countries, such as Italy (the installation of a bidet in a bathroom has been mandatory since 1975), Spain (but in recent times new or renewed houses tend to have bathrooms without bidets, except the luxurious ones), Portugal (installation is mandatory since 1975), and France (present in 95% of households in the 1970s, but dropped to 42% in 1993).
 They are also found in Southeastern European countries such as Albania, Bosnia and Herzegovina, Romania, Greece and Turkey.
 They are very popular in some South American countries, particularly Argentina, Paraguay and Uruguay.
 Electronic bidet-integrated toilets, often with functions such as toilet seat warming, are commonly found in Japan, and are becoming more popular in other Asian countries.

 In Northern Europe, bidets are rare, although in Finland, bidet showers are common.
 Bidet showers are most commonly found in Southeast Asia, South Asia, and the Middle East.

 In 1980, the first "paperless toilet" was launched in Japan by manufacturer Toto, a combination of toilet and bidet which also dries the user after washing.
 These combination toilet-bidets (washlet) with seat warmers, or attachable bidets are particularly popular in Japan and South Korea, and are found in approximately 76% of Japanese households as of 2015.
 They are commonly found in hotels and some public facilities.
 These bidet-toilets, along with toilet seat and bidet units (to convert an existing toilet) are sold in many countries, including the United States.

 Bidet seat conversions are much easier and lower cost to install than traditional bidets, and have disrupted the market for the older fixtures.

 After a slow start in the 1990s, electronic bidets are starting to become more available in the United States.
 American distributors were directly influenced by their Japanese predecessors, as the founders of Brondell (established in 2003) have indicated.
 The popularity of add-on bidet units is steadily increasing in the United States, Canada and the United Kingdom, in part because of their ability to treat hemorrhoids or urogenital infections.
 In addition, shortages of toilet paper due to the coronavirus pandemic have led to an increased interest in bidets.